shakes76/PatternAnalysis-2024/recognition/Denoising_Diffusion_ADNI_46966159/README.md

-# Denoising Diffusion on ADNI
+# Denoising Diffusion on ADNI Dataset
 Denoising diffusion probabilistic model is a generative deep learning model that can create data, images in this case.
 This is done by gradually adding noise to the source or training images and then attempting to learn how to remove noise through a machine